virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/us7032evb1/README.txt

 are remaining instabilities that make the port un-usable.
 The nature of these is not understood; the behavior is that certain SH-1 instructions stop working as advertised.
-This could be a silicon problem, some pipeline issue that is not handled properly by the gcc 3.4.5 toolchain (which has very limited SH-1 support to begin with), or perhaps with the CMON debugger.
+This could be a silicon problem, some pipeline issue that is not handled properly by the gcc 3.4.5 toolchain (which has very limit SH-1 support to begin with), or perhaps with the CMON debugger.
 At any rate, I have exhausted all of the energy that I am willing to put into this cool old processor for the time being.